-If you are a controller, you are responsible for ensuring your processing – including any processing carried out by a processor on your behalf – complies with the GDPR.
-Your GDPR responsibilities include the following:
+If you are a controller, you are responsible for ensuring your processing – including any processing carried out by a processor on your behalf – complies with the UK GDPR.
+Your UK GDPR responsibilities include the following:

-- Compliance with the data protection principles: you must comply with the data protection principles listed in Article 5 of the GDPR.
+- Compliance with the data protection principles: you must comply with the data protection principles listed in Article 5 of the UK GDPR.
 For more information please read our guidance on the principles.

 - Individuals’ rights: you must ensure that individuals can exercise their rights regarding their personal data, including the rights of access, rectification, erasure, restriction, data portability, objection and those related to automated decision-making.
 For more information please read our guidance on individuals’ rights.